Essential Nonfiction Books on Latin America

 Horizontal Vertigo by Juan Villoro

-Horizontal Vertigo: A City Called Mexico offers essays and memoirs that capture Mexico City’s contradictions and complexities.
-The book portrays the city’s dynamic urban life shaped by history and modern change.
+Horizontal Vertigo offers essays and memoirs that capture Mexico City’s contradictions and complexities, shaped by history and modern change.

 “The city that was spreading like an ocean wave has now taken on another defining metaphor: the jungle.
 As the new undergrowth emerges, the territory is becoming a kind of swamp, a stagnant tidal pool dotted with buildings on stilts that grow higher and higher.
-My story takes place in density: I write surrounded by millions of people who have another opinion about the same subject.
+I write surrounded by millions of people who have another opinion about the same subject.
 Bewilderment is something we experience in different ways, and no definitive version can be sanctioned.
 To write about Mexico City is a challenge as elusive as describing vertigo.”

 Taco USA by Gustavo Arellano

-Taco USA: How Mexican Food Conquered America traces how Mexican food became popularized and transformed in the U.S., often by non-Mexicans adapting it to American tastes.
-It highlights the cultural and social dynamics behind this culinary evolution.
+Taco USA traces how Mexican food became popularized and transformed in the U.S., highlighting the social dynamics behind this culinary evolution.

 “Chili con carne, now plain ol’ chili, was a harbinger of things to come for Mexican food.
 It was a Mexican dish, made by Mexicans for Mexicans, but it was whites who made the dish a national sensation, who pushed it far beyond its ancestral lands, who adapted it to their tastes, who created companies for large-scale production, and who ultimately became its largest consumer to the point that the only thing Mexican about it was the mongrelized Spanish in its name.
 The Mexicans, meanwhile, shrugged their shoulders and continued cooking and eating their own foods, all the while ostracized by Anglos who nevertheless tore through whatever Mexicans put in front of them.”